philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 </div>

-# 8: Executing A Small-Scale Research Project
+# 7: Executing A Small-Scale Research Project

-- Very lightly document the plan (some folks will benefit from this, others not so much, but this seems like the logical place to start -- sort of like Ari's "commander's intent")
+- Very lightly document the plan (some folks will benefit from this"north star", others not so much, but this seems like the logical place to start -- sort of like Ari's "commander's intent")
 - De-biasing options
 - Combined measuring+recruiting survey
 - What to promise